wisespira/wisespira.github.io/GlobePro.md

 | SegmentIndex   | Whole number (integer)   | LineString index   | Identifies the line segment within the feature.
 Equivalent to individual LineString parts inside a MultiLineString.
 Use 0 for the first segment, 1 for the second, etc. |
 | PointIndex     | Whole number (integer)   | Vertex order       | Defines the order of vertices along a segment.
 Equivalent to the implicit point order in a LineString.
 Points must be sequential (0, 1, 2, …) for the line to draw correctly. |

+---

+## Key Features

+- **Fully Interactive 3D Globe**
+  Visualise your data on a responsive, rotatable 3D globe, enabling users to explore global patterns and regional detail from any angle.

+- **Points, Arcs, and Paths**
+  Display points for locations, arcs for radial flows (such as air travel, migration, or trade volumes), and paths for continuous routes such as undersea cables, shipping lanes, or supply chains.

+- **Ideal for Radial and Flow-Based Analysis**
+  Perfect for use cases including population movement, airline routes, global supply chains, trade routes, and telecommunications infrastructure.

+- **Interactive Point Labels**
+  Add configurable labels to points to surface key information directly on the globe, improving clarity and storytelling without cluttering the report.

+- **Cross-Filtering with Power BI**
+  Click on points within the globe to filter and interact with other visuals in your report, enabling seamless exploratory analysis across your entire dataset.

+- **High-Performance Rendering**
+  Designed to handle large global datasets efficiently, allowing you to visualise complex networks and thousands of locations smoothly within Power BI.

+---

+## Use This Visual For

+- **Global Population Distribution**
+  Analyse population density and movement patterns across countries and regions using points and radial arcs.

+- **Transportation & Air Travel**
+  Visualise airline routes, passenger flows, and global connectivity through dynamic arc-based representations.

+- **Supply Chains & Trade Routes**
+  Map global logistics, shipping lanes, and trade flows to identify bottlenecks, dependencies, and opportunities.

+- **Telecommunications & Infrastructure**
+  Display undersea cables, network routes, and infrastructure paths to better understand global connectivity.